Francesca da Rimini: In Dante's Divine Comedy

 Francesca appears as a character in Dante's Inferno, the first part of the Divine Comedy, where she is the first soul damned in Hell proper to be given a substantive speaking role.
 Francesca's testimony and condemnation is the first historical record of her, laying the foundation for her remembrance and legacy.
 Dante's knowledge of Francesca most likely stemmed from her nephew, Guido Novello da Polenta, who served as Dante's host in Ravenna at the end of his life.

 In Inferno 5, Dante and Virgil meet Francesca and her lover Paolo in the second circle of hell, reserved for the lustful.
 The couple are buffeted by violent winds in a similar manner that they allowed themselves to be swept away by their passions.
 Dante approaches Francesca and Paolo.
 Francesca tells their story while Paolo weeps in the background.
 She first introduces herself not by name, but by the city in which she was born; Francesca's self-association with the land implies a voluntary detachment from her personhood and a self-objectification.

-Dante's condemnation of Francesca stems from her complete refusal of agency.
+Francesca's place in Hell stems from her complete refusal of agency.
 In her compelling speech to Dante, Francesca blames love as the agent of her sin.
 Francesca explains that Paolo loved her first and describes how "Love, which is swiftly kindled in the noble heart, seized this one for the lovely person that was taken from me; and the manner still injures me."
 She depicts herself as a passive agent who succumbed to Paolo's love for her.
 Francesca's description of love "seizing" her implies that she views herself as a helpless victim of her circumstance.
 She continues that, "Love, which pardons no one loved from loving in return, seized me for his beauty so strongly that, as you see, it still does not abandon me."
 Here, she affirms that her reciprocation of Paolo's affection was dictated by "Love" itself, rather than a genuine love that came from within.
 Again, she portrays herself as a passive victim, refusing to recognize her own agency.
 Finally, Francesca explains that "Love led us on to one death."
 Francesca does not accept responsibility for the origins nor the consequences of her affair.